spcl/dace/doc/setup/installation.rst

 **GPU**: For NVIDIA GPUs, the CUDA toolkit is also required, and AMD GPUs require HIP. :ref:`See more information on how to configure DaCe to use AMD GPUs <amd>`.
 You may (optionally) want to install `CuPy <https://cupy.dev/>`_ for easy integration of GPU arrays in Python.

 **FPGA**: Xilinx FPGAs require the Vitis suite and Intel FPGAs require the Intel FPGA SDK to be installed.
+Note that DaCe has been tested with Intel FPGA SDK for OpenCL *Pro* edition (v19.1).
+It may partially support the *standard* edition of the SDK.

 **Distributed Computing**: If using multiple nodes, MPI has to be installed and available.